-- plant essential oils (clove, peppermint, rosemary, thyme) and cottonseed and garlic oils-Some formulations are OMRI-listed for organic use.
+- plant essential oils (clove, garlic, peppermint, rosemary, thyme) and cottonseed and garlic oils-Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE

 - abamectin (Agri-Mek and other brands) at 0.019 lb ai/a.
 PHI 3 days.
 Make two applications 7 to 10 days apart when mites first appear.
 Repeat this sequence of applications, if necessary, to maintain control (wait at least 21 days).
 Do not exceed 0.075 lb ai/a in one growing season.
 Do not use less than 100 gal water/a.